osmandapp/web/main/docs/versions/future-android.md

 ### Route link

-After route creation in OsmAnd you can generate and send a link.
+You can generate and send a link after creating a route in OsmAnd app.

-_Navigation context menu > Details > Share button_
+_Navigation context menu → Details → Share button_

 <table class="blogimage">
   <tr>